dgor82/dgor82.github.io/style_guide_code.md

 The above discussion relates only to the *technique* of DI, not to the *technology* facilitating it (i.e. DI Container Libraries).
 Here, my library of choice is `Autofac` (see [Why Autofac](https://mattburke.dev/why-autofac/)).
 I avoid 'sophisticated use', where regular business logic can do the job.

-The main motivation for the use of a DI Container is avoiding repetitive, manual object graph compositions which represent a repetition of the information already contained in constructors.
-In large projects, I rely on auto-registration based, enabled by the `Convention over Configuration` pattern.
+The main motivation for the use of a DI Container is avoiding manual object graph compositions which represent a repetition of the information already contained in constructors.
+In large projects, I rely on auto-registration enabled by the `Convention over Configuration` pattern.

 ## Aspect-Oriented Programming (AOP)